EndPointCorp/end-point-blog/2022/06/integrating-contentful-with-nuxt.md

 </template>
 ```

+--
+--

 ### Alternatives

-Of course, Cloudinary is not the only image processing and CDN company out there: There are other companies offering similar services, like [Cloudflare images](https://www.cloudflare.com/products/cloudflare-images/), [Cloudimage](https://www.cloudimage.io/), or [imagekit.io](https://imagekit.io/).
+There are several alternatives to Contentful out there: [Prismic CMS](https://prismic.io/) or [GraphCMS](https://graphcms.com/) -based entirely in GraphQL- are the most popular.
+There are also downloadable products, like [SilverStrap CMS](https://www.silverstripe.org/).
+Their pricing plans are varied, but all of them offer a free community plan for starters or small websites.

-Do you know any other good alternatives, or have you used any other Cloudinary feature that is not listed here?
-Feel free to add a comment below!
+Have you used any other headless CMS not listed here?
+We would love to hear your comments!